NatasaMiric/feedme/README.md

   * Logged in users can create a recipe by uploading an image and filling out the form fields: title, ingredients, instructions, category, difficulty and cooking time.
-  * After creating the recipe users are going to be redirected to home page and receive a message for successfuly created recipe.
+  * After creating the recipe, users are redirected to home page and a message for successfuly created recipe is displayed.

 ![](docs/features/desktopAddRecipe.png)
 ![](docs/features/mobileAddRecipe.png)